EtienneLamoureux/TQVaultAE/README.md

 <img src="./documentation/TQVaultAE_changeIcon.png" width="700" alt="Open the wizard" />
 <br />
 <img src="./documentation/TQVaultAE_CustomIcon.png" width="700" alt="Customize your vault" />

+**Q. How can adjust the volume?**

+*A. You can enable/Disable the sounds in the tool settings or adjust the volume via Windows Volume Mixer.*

 ## Contributors
 This project could not go on without the continued volunteer contributions of the Titan Quest community.
 If you're thinking about contributing, please read our [contributing guidelines](/CONTRIBUTING.md).